manvirsinghh/Daily-Dairy/experimentwithtemplates.md

-## Section with tabs
+## Section with tabs:-

-It has navigation bar with links
+A section with tabs allows users to switch between different views or content without leaving the page.
+It's a popular feature for organizing content, such as FAQs, product features, or services.

 1.About us
 -